gunturus/pyprot/README.md

 <br>
 <br>
 <a id='rmsd'></a>
-### Calculate RMSD of proteins or ligand molecules
+### Calculating RMSDs of proteins or ligand molecules
 [[back to overview](#script_overview)]

 `rmsd.py`